Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: First Properties of IGO

-\paragraph{Initialization.} As with other optimization algorithms, it is probably a good idea to initialize in such a way as to cover a wide portion of the search space, i.e.\ $\theta^0$ should be chosen so that $P_{\theta^0}$ has maximal diversity.
-For IGO algorithms this is particularly relevant, since, as explained above, the natural gradient provides minimal change of diversity (greedily at each step) for a given change in the objective function.
+As with other distribution-based optimization algorithms, it is usually a good idea to initialize in such a way as to cover a wide portion of the search space, i.e.\ $\theta^0$ should be chosen so that $P_{\theta^0}$ has large diversity.
+For IGO algorithms this is particularly effective, since, as explained above, the natural gradient provides minimal change of diversity (greedily at each step) for a given change in the objective function.

-\section{IGO, maximum likelihood and the cross-entropy method}
+\section{IGO, Maximum Likelihood, and the Cross-Entropy Method}

+\new{In this section we generalize the IGO update for settings where the natural gradient may not exist.
+This generalization reveals a unique IGO algorithm for finite step-sizes \deltat\ and a natural link to the cross-entropy method. }